vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 A delegator can lock a token in the smart contract, which is then available for staking.
 To this end, an Vega token
-(or a frction thereof) can be
+(or a fraction thereof) can be
 - Unlocked: The tokenholder is free to do with the token as they want, but cannot delegate it
-- Locked: The token is locked in the smart contract, and cen be used inside the delegation system
+- Locked: The token is locked in the smart contract, and can be used inside the delegation system
 - Delegated: The (locked) token is delegated to a validator
 - Undelegated: The token is not delegated to a validator, and can be either